Übersetzung durch Neil Mussett

 Training of senior judicial officers who are competent for a given matter to become senior judicial officers

-(4) Details shall be regulated by Land law.
+(4) Details are regulated by Land law.

 Section 35a